 - Is not dominant in its field on a national basis.

-While the federal government will not provide business startup capital, they do offer grants for small business in the form of awards from sub-entities, loans and procurement contracts.
+While the federal government will not provide business startup capital, they do offer government grants for small business in the form of awards from sub-entities, loans and procurement contracts.
 Of course when exploring available federal grants for small business, your first stop post registration is the federal government Internet funding portal at Grants.Gov.

 of federal funding opportunities in the form of small business grants are available for review.